What is a funeral celebrant?

 Once you’ve found a celebrant, they’ll usually arrange an introductory meeting.
 This is your chance to let them know your thoughts and wishes for the funeral ceremony.

-Just like a priest or vicar, they may ask you to share some thoughts and memories about the person who has died.
+Just like a priest or vicar, they may ask you to share some thoughts and memories about the person who's died.
 This is so they can include these details in the service.

 How much does a funeral celebrant cost?

-Celebrant prices for funerals are typically around £150 to £250.
+Celebrant prices for funerals in the UK are typically around £150 to £250.
 How much celebrants charge depends on:

 When you’re choosing a celebrant, it’s a good idea to ask what services are included in their fee.
 This way, you’ll know exactly what the ceremony will look like and won’t face any surprise costs.